 Outside of radio, listeners can tune in via the BTPM Listen App or from our website at BTPM.org.

 The show begins with a one-hour preview show that breaks down three topics integral to the future of the City of Buffalo: Public safety, housing/infrastructure and finance/economy.
 These topics will be discussed over six different interviews.
-Guests for the preview show are set to be announced soon.
+Guests for the preview show are listed below in order of appearance.

 Once polls close at 9 p.m., the show will launch into whip-around coverage of primary election results.
 This includes breakdowns from our studio panel, live check-ins from campaign headquarters, and phone interviews with prominent local figures.